-You need to file your claim by December 31 of the year after the one in which you received the service or purchased the prescription.
-For example, if you incur an expense on July 1, 2017, you must file your claim for reimbursement by December 31, 2018.
+You need to file your Medical and MRA reimbursement claims by December 31 of the year after the one in which you received the service or purchased the prescription.
+For example, if you incur an expense on July 1, 2021, you must file your claim for reimbursement by December 31, 2022.
 If you fail to meet this deadline, your claim will be denied.

-Be sure to attach itemized receipts to your claim form, and keep copies for your records.
+Be sure to attach itemized receipts to your claim form and keep copies for your records.